cjacker/opensource-toolchain-w60x/README.md

 If you use device with 2M flash, you should change `USE_2M_FLASH = 0` to `USE_2M_FLASH = 1` in `Tools/GNU/Makefile`.

-By default, the firmware will be built as `WM_AT` firmwares, for usage of `WM_AT`, refer to below sections.
+By default, the firmware will be built as `WM_AT` firmwares.
+WM_AT is something like ESP-AT, for simple intro and usage of `WM_AT`, refer to below sections.

-If you want to build your own codes or build some examples, please copy `main.c` from examples to `App` dir.
+If you want to build your own codes or build some examples, please copy `main.c` from examples to `App` dir and build the project again.